teaxyz/white-paper/white-paper.md

 # Acknowledgments

 This white paper would not exist without the support and dedication of many teaophiles.
-The authors would like to acknowledge Josh Kruger, Jadid Khan, and Jacob Heider for their contribution to the tokenomics and all the many discreet individuals who volunteered their time to provide feedback on the contents of this document.
+The authors would like to acknowledge Josh Kruger, Jadid Khan, and Jacob Heider for their contribution to the tokenomics and the many discreet individuals who volunteered their time to provide feedback on the contents of this document.

 $\parskip=0pt plus 1pt$